devops-42/katacoda-docker-playground/1/step1.md

 `docker images`{{execute}}

-The `busybox` image should be displayed.
+Along other images the `busybox` image should be displayed.

 An image name consists of several parts:
 - image name: here busybox